 - Detecting above-ground and underground diseases.
 For example, it can detect root rot—one of the main causes of loss in wood production (See Figure 1).

-- Sensors are used to collect field data about soil or individual plants to give site-specific information to help in variable rate applications.
-These are small and portable tools which give accurate information.
+- Sensors collect field data about soil or individual plants to give site-specific information to help in variable rate applications.
+These are small and portable tools that give accurate information.
 Many have GPS to monitor growth over long periods and WiFi for easy data transfer.
 Some examples are

 - Soil sensors to detect soil temperature and water level.